RichardCByrne/CI-MS3-Floral-Reef/README.md

     -   Typography

         -   Two primary front are used throughout the website: 'Bellefair' and 'Crimson Text'.
-'Bellefair' was chosen for headings as it's taller than normal vertical lines are reminiscent of the ancient Ogham stone found throughout the natural landscape of Ireland.
+'Bellefair' was chosen for headings as its taller-than-average vertical lines are reminiscent of the ancient Ogham stone found throughout the natural landscape of Ireland.
 'Crimson Text' was chosen for all non-heading and non-link text to complement 'Bellfair' as a more subtle, but still sophisticated, font.

     -   Imagery